-The best time to prune your fruit tree is in the spring while your tree is still dormant.
-This allows you to see the branches without leaves in the way and will also allow the tree to start healing as soon as it comes out of dormancy.
+The best time to prune fruit tree is in the early spring, when your tree is still dormant.
+This allows you to see branches without leaves obstructing your view.
+Pruning early will also allow your tree to start healing as soon as it comes out of dormancy.

 The very best time is right before the buds break, because you know that your tree is awake, but you don't have to worry about fragile new leaves and blossoms being damaged in the pruning process.
-The only problem with pruning your fruit trees this time of year is that this is also the very best time to spray those trees with dormant oil, mulch your trees and flower beds, remove tree wrap, aerate your lawn, thatch your lawn, till your garden, plant cold weather crops, compost to your lawn and perennial beds, clean out leaves and dead perennial stalks to make room for your bulbs, clean out last years growth from your ornamental grasses, prune your roses, prune raspberries, turn on your sprinklers, fix your sprinklers, and enjoy the nice spring weather before it gets too hot.
+The only problem with pruning your fruit trees this time of year is that this is also the very best time to spray those trees with dormant oil, mulch your trees and flower beds, remove tree wrap, aerate your lawn, thatch your lawn, till your garden, plant cold weather crops and annuals, add compost to your lawn and perennial beds, clean out leaves and dead perennial stalks to make room for your spring bulbs, clean out last years growth from your ornamental grasses, prune your roses, prune raspberries, turn on your sprinklers, fix your sprinklers, and enjoy the nice spring weather before it gets too hot.

 |Pruning an Apple Tree|